risk-first/website/menagerie/Communication-Risk.md

 Communication Risk is the risk of communication between two entities _going wrong_, due to loss or misunderstanding.
 If we had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).

 Humans are not all-powerful oracles.
 We rely on our _senses_ to improve our [Internal Models](Internal-Model) of the world, but there is **Communication Risk** here - we might overlook something vital (like an oncoming truck) or mistake something someone says (like "Don't cut the green wire").

-Because **Information Risk** is fundamental, the computer systems we build share the same flaws and have the same constraints.
+**Information Risk** isn't just for people; it's fundamental.
+Therefore, the computer systems we build share the same flaws and have the same constraints.

 To get inside **Communication Risk**, we need to understand **Communication** as it pertains to two parties, whether they are _machines_, _people_ or _products_:   we'll look at each in turn.
 In order to do that, we're going to examine two concepts in each of these settings:
  - **Bandwidth**, the rate at which we can transfer data and